jaydenthelwell/jaydenthelwell/README.md

 - 🌱 I’m currently learning **Python**

-- 👯 I’m looking to collaborate on **an app that assists carers note their tasks**
+- 👯 I’m looking to collaborate on **an app that assists carers take notes on their clients **

 - 💬 Ask me about **Ruby, HTML, CSS**